qua-platform/quam/docs/quam-references.md

-# Referencing between components
+# Referencing Between Components

-## QuAM tree structure
+## QuAM Tree Structure
 QuAM follows a tree structure, meaning that each QuAM component can have a parent component and it can have children.

 The top-level object is always an instance of QuAMRoot, e.g.